Engee documentation

 Dependencies

-To use this parameter, set the Charge dynamics parameters to Three time-constant dynamics, Four time-constant dynamics or Five time-constant dynamics.
+To use this parameter, set the Charge dynamics parameter to Three time-constant dynamics, Four time-constant dynamics or Five time-constant dynamics.

 Dependencies

-To use this parameter, set the Charge dynamics parameters to Four time-constant dynamics or Five time-constant dynamics.
+To use this parameter, set the Charge dynamics parameter to Four time-constant dynamics or Five time-constant dynamics.

-Fourth time constant - Fourth RC time constant
+Fourth time constant — the fourth time constant of RC

 The time constant of the fourth parallel RC section.
 This value is equal to R*C and affects the dynamics of the RC section.